DanielG9d9/btc_piDisplay/readme.md

     ```bash
     nohup python3 piDisplay.py # Use nohup to ensure the script does not stop when you close the terminal.
 ## Debug & Testing
 If you encounter errors an output log should be created at the location specified in the config file.
-By default it is set as `"log_file": "/home/satoshi/Desktop/bitcoin_display.log"` and should be updated to your custom path when setting other config parameters.
-More specifically, satoshi should be changed to your profile name.
+By default it is set as `"log_file": "/home/$USER/Desktop/bitcoin_display.log"` and should be updated to your custom path when setting other config parameters.
+More specifically, $USER should be changed to your profile name.
 If you don't know what your profile name is run the command `whoami` in the terminal of the raspberry pi.